UPocek/SecureSoftwareDevelopment/Z2/README.md

 ## B. Assets

-- user's PII (confidentiality)
-- user's payment information (confidentiality)
-- user's behavior data (confidentiality, integrity)
-- user's location (confidentiality)
-- company's turn-over (confidentiality)
-- server usage data (availability)
+- user's PII (admin/confidentiality) -> attack will harm MegaTravel brand's image and the trust of their users.
+It will also require users immediate action to reduce the consequences which will compromise UI/UX.
+But this will not be detrimental to the company.
+- user's payment information (no one / confidentiality) -> attack will harm MegaTravel brand's image and the trust of their users.
+Also, MegaTravel may be sued and required to pay a big fine.
+This can be detrimental to the company.
+- user's behavior data (data team, should be anonymized / confidentiality, integrity) -> Competitors accessing this data will reduce MegaTravel's market advantage.
+The attack will harm MegaTravel's brand's image and the trust of its users.
+This can be detrimental to the company's position in the market.
+- user's location (admin/confidentiality) -> attack will harm MegaTravel brand's image and the trust of their users.
+But this will not be detrimental to the company.
+- company's turnover (admin + management staff/confidentiality) -> competitors accessing this data will reduce MegaTravel's market advantage.
+This will not be detrimental to the company but can enable competitors to catch up.
+- servers handling users' requests (admin + DevOps / availability) -> Making company servers unavailable to the end-users will cause profit loss for the company and loss in user trust and satisfaction with our platform.
+- main database of the system (admin + DevOps / availability) -> Making company servers unavailable to the end-users will cause profit loss for the company and loss in user trust and satisfaction with our platform.

 ## C. & D. Attack Surface

 ![Stride](STRIDE.png)

-1. Client connection with Web Server (mitm)
+1. Client connection with Web Server (MITM)
-2. Web Server from the side of client (attack on the API)
+2. Web Server from the side of the client (attack on the API)
 3. Web Server via SSH
 4. DB from outside
-5. DB from server side (in case Server is compromised)
+5. DB from the server side (in case the Server is compromised)
 6. Side API services from outside
-7. Infrastructure from Server side (in case Server is compromised)
+7. Infrastructure from the Server side (in case the Server is compromised)
+8. Physical attack on data center

 ![Surfaces](Surfaces.png)